The HTML Subscript element (

 This element only includes the global attributes.

-<sub> element should be used only for typographical reasons—that is, to change the position of the text because typographical conventions require doing so, rather than solely for the sake of presentation or appearance.
-For instance, using
+<sub> element should be used only for typographical reasons—that is, to change the position of the text to comply with typographical conventions or standards, rather than solely for presentation or appearance purposes.

 <sub> to style the name of a company which uses altered baselines in their wordmark would not be appropriate; instead, CSS should be used (likely the